larryhastings/correlate/README.md

 *How is it different?*

-Gail-Shipley requires that every value in each dataset expresses a strictly ordered preference for every value in the other dataset.
+Gail-Shapley requires that every value in each dataset expresses a strictly ordered preference for every value in the other dataset.
 But in **correlate**, two matches can have the same score.

 Consider this expression of a **correlate** problem: